IBM/sonar-cryptography/docs/DETECTION_RULE_STRUCTURE.md

 For example, for a function call `initAes()` or `AES.init()`, here is the place to capture the use of the AES algorithm, using `shouldBeDetectedAs(new ValueActionFactory<>("AES")`.

 > [!IMPORTANT]
-> In detection rules, `shouldBeDetectedAs` are the only statements which specify the "capture" of information, that will be stored in a tree structure.
+> When defining detection rules, `shouldBeDetectedAs` is the only statement which specify the "capture" of information.
 It can be done at the top level of a detection rule (like we just explained), or at the level of a function parameter (explained later below).

 At this point, to identify the exact function call that we want to detect, we have to specify all the parameters of the function call.
 We therefore add `withMethodParameter(String type)` for each parameter, with its type.